 Here’s what to keep in mind about common foundation and other items that cause cracks.

 Everything ages, but some things handle the process more gracefully than others.
-Factors that can contribute to the aging of a structure include building materials used, external influences such as weather, and typical wear and tear.
+Factors that can contribute to the aging of a structure include roofing materials used, external influences such as weather, and typical wear and tear.

 That said, it doesn’t hurt to have expert contractors perform a thorough inspection whenever a building or is showing its age.
 Inspecting your basement and it’s health is important for ensuring your home’s structural integrity as well.